Is a Detached House Better Than a Semi-Detached House?

 What is a Semi-Detached House?

-A semi-detached house—often called a “semi”—is a residential property that shares one wall with a neighbouring home.
+A semi-detached house, or a semi as everyone in Toronto calls it, is a residential property that shares one wall with a neighbouring home.
 Think of it as one half of a matched pair.
-Each has its own front door, yard, and backyard, but the two are joined on one side.
+Each side has its own front door, its own address, its own yard, and its own interior, but the two homes are joined along one side wall.

 In Toronto’s west end, semis are a staple in neighbourhoods like The Junction, High Park North, Roncesvalles, and Bloor West Village.
-Many were built in the early 1900s, boasting charming details like original mouldings, stained glass, and rich wood trim—features that are hard to find in modern builds.
-Most are solidly constructed with brick and often include a double-brick party wall, which does a surprisingly good job of keeping things quiet between neighbours.
+Many were built in the early 1900s, boasting charming details like original mouldings, stained glass, rich wood trim or exposed brick wall, all features that are impossible to find in modern builds.

 Semi-Detached vs. Detached: Is the Hype Real?

-The reality is that detached homes often carry a certain status and as you climb the property ladder, the ultimate goal is often a detached home.
-People often assume that “detached” automatically means “better”—more privacy, more prestige, more value.
-And to be fair, there’s some truth to that.
-Detached homes typically come with:
+The reality is that detached homes carry a certain status in Toronto.
+As buyers climb the property ladder, the detached home is often the destination, the thing people work toward.
+There is an assumption baked into the market that detached automatically means better.
+More privacy, more prestige, more value.
+And to be fair, there is some truth to that.

-• More privacy: No shared walls, more breathing room between houses, more separation between front porches and wider backyards.
+More privacy.
+No shared walls, more breathing room between houses, wider lots that create more separation between neighbours.
+For some buyers, that sense of space and autonomy is worth a great deal.

-• Greater renovation potential: Depending on your goal and the renovation scope, detached homes may offer more freedom for major structural changes, whereas semis may require a party wall agreement for big renovations, such as underpinning a basement or adding a 3rd floor addition.
+Greater renovation flexibility.
+Depending on the scope of your plans, detached homes can offer more freedom for major structural changes.
+Semis may require a party wall agreement for significant work such as underpinning a basement or adding a third storey addition, which adds a layer of coordination with your neighbour that not everyone wants to navigate.

-If budget isn’t a concern, we’d say go for the detached hands down.
-But that’s exactly where the dilemma lies: what can your money actually buy?
+If budget were no object, we would say go detached without hesitation.
+But that is exactly the point, and where the conversation gets interesting.ere the dilemma lies: what can your money actually buy?
 In many cases, a semi-detached home is a smart, strategic choice that balances lifestyle, location, and long-term value.

 Could a Semi-Detached Home Be Your Smartest Move Yet?